Golden sunset over Puget Sound from 1406 Potlatch Beach Road, Marysville WA, April 2026

 The two things that still matter: price and presentation

 Price and presentation.
 That is it.
-Priced right and staged well, homes in Snohomish and King Counties are still selling in days with multiple offers.
-Priced wrong, they sit and eventually get marked down.
+Priced to the comps and staged well, homes in Snohomish and King Counties are still finding offers in days.
+Priced above the comps, they tend to take longer and often see a price adjustment before the right offer comes.

 This is not theoretical.
 I had this exact scenario play out in Arlington recently.
 The seller wanted to list at $630,000.
 I recommended $625,000.
 They went with $630,000.
 We got no action.
 Dropped to $625,000 and it sold almost immediately.
 A $5,000 swing was the difference between sitting for weeks and getting an offer in days.